printJerome05/Average-Compute/README.md

 See Images 1 , 2 , 3 for Example.

-It have a IF AND IF else Function for failed and passed
+It have a IF AND ELSE IF Function for failed and passed